-Always consult your doctor or pharmacist before administering lidocaine injection.
+Always consult a medical doctor or patient care specialist before using lidocaine injections.

-- You are allergic to lidocaine injection or other containing ingredients;
+- You are allergic to lidocaine or other containing ingredients;

 - You are allergic to other local anesthetics;

 - You are receiving treatment concurrently with class I antiarrhythmic agents (quinine, flecainide, disopyramide, or procainamide);

 - You have Stokes-Adams syndrome, Wolff-Parkinson-White syndrome, or cardiac block without a pacemaker;

 - You have prior use of amiodarone hydrochloride.

 Lidocaine injections for pregnant and nursing mothers are not expected to be harmful to the unborn baby or infant.
 Consult your doctor or health care professional before using this medication.

 The FDA warns that lidocaine should not be used to relieve tooth pain in teething babies, because lidocaine is easily absorbed into the bloodstream and may cause death.

 Administration and Dosage